duneroadrunner/SaferCPlusPlus/README.md

         }
     }

+Important note: Avoid directly sharing mse::mstd::vector<>s among asynchronous threads.

+mse::mstd::vector<> contains (unprotected) mutable members used to track its iterators.
+As such, it is not safe to directly obtain or release mse::mstd::vector<> iterators from asyncronous threads.
+In theory this should just be an academic detail since SaferCPlusPlus does not condone the direct sharing of objects among asyncronous threads.
+(That's why the mutable members are "unprotected".)
+But when transitioning legacy code to SaferCPlusPlus, it may be more prudent to use std::vector<> for vectors to be shared between asynchronous threads.

 ### msevector

 If you're willing to forego a little theoretical safety, msevector<> is still very safe without the overhead of memory management.